kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 used when updating deployments.

  - *August 28, 2020* The `Clusters` format and associated `--build-cluster` flag has been removed.
+ - *August 24, 2020* The deprecated reporting functionality has been removed from Plank, use crier with `--github-workers=1` instead
    Use a `.kube/config` with the `--kubeconfig` flag to specify credentials for external build clusters.
  - *August 22, 2020* The `whitelist` and `branch_whitelist` fields in Slack merge warning are deprecated in favor of the new `exempt_users` and `exempt_branches` fields.
  - *July 17, 2020* Slack reporter will no longer report all states of a Prow job if it has `Channel` specified on the Prow job config.
 Instead, it will report the `job_states_to_report` configured in the Prow job or in the Prow core config if the former does not exist.
  - *May 18, 2020* `expiry` field has been replaced with `created_at` in the HMAC secret.
  - *April 24, 2020* Horologium now defaults to `--dry-run=true`
  - *April 23, 2020* Explicitly setting `--config-path` is now required.